Dairy-Free Matcha Custard Recipe

 Both these ways are actually easier because you don’t need to cook the soymilk separately.
 Simply cook all the soymilk (and soy condensed milk) and agar together and add the green tea mixture.

-DO YOU NEED HEALTHY COOKING INSPIRATIONS?
+DO YOU NEED HEALTHY VEGAN COOKING INSPIRATIONS?

 Do you know I run a cooking school in Sydney?

 Please come and join my healthy Japanese superfoods cooking class in Sydney.
 We offer vegan, vegetarian, gluten-free cooking classes that are filled with tasty and easy recipes.
 You will learn not only cooking skills and tips but also how to use Japanese ancient wisdom on a daily basis for your health, energy, and beauty!
-Don’t be afraid to make it a group event, team building cooking classes, hens party cooking classes and other group classes are available, the more the merrier!
+Don’t be afraid to make it a group event, corporate team building cooking classes, hens party cooking classes and other group classes are available, the more the merrier!
 Join my cooking class from HERE or leave me an inquiry HERE.

 You don’t live in Sydney?